yvonnepeh/TweetSentiment-in-GAN/README.md

 * model.py

 Setup/Notes:
-* Place data folder with input datasets, python modules in the same directory as Capstone_v1.ipynb
+* Place data folder with input datasets and python modules in the same directory as Capstone_v1.ipynb
 * Create folder for each model before training model in data/models_gan
 * To run each model, restart kernel, load Library, run Build Model Section before training specific model